edaehn/bitsgalore.github.io/_drafts/2021-02-02-android-emulation.md

 ### Android Emulator for long-term access

-By contrast, Android Emulator (from Android Studio) shows great promise, and could potentially be a very interesting solution for emulating Android apps.
+By contrast, Android Emulator (from Android Studio) could be a very interesting solution for emulating Android apps.
 It is the only emulator that was able to run both test apps (although with some issues in case of the ARize app).
 It also has an overall look and feel that is more faithful to a physical Android device.
 Right now I'm unable to judge whether it would be truly suitable as a solution for long-term access.
 Some concerns:

 - Google has developed the Android Emulator for the sole purpose of allowing Android developers to test their apps on a wide variety of (virtual) devices.
 It's unlikely that Google will keep developing or maintaining it beyond Android's lifetime.
 For long-term access, this implies that some organization should take over the maintenance of (a fork of) the software from that point onwards (assuming this is allowed under its licensing conditions, but see below).